zharkov-eu/validation-api/README.md

 }
 ```

-This example provides output in stderrr:
+This example provides output in stderr:

 ```javascript
 [ { constraint: 'NotEmptyString',